 Currently enrolled graduate and undergraduate students from accredited New York colleges and universities in the Finger Lakes Region are encouraged to submit the written application around a student-born innovation that is designed for a currently unmet need.
 The Regional Contest and Statewide Final Competition do not require the submission of a full business plan.
 A TWO-PAGE WRITTEN APPLICATION IS ALL THAT IS REQUIRED TO ENTER.

-Regional Contest semi-finalists will be invited to give a 6-minute presentation followed by 4 minutes of Q&A from a panel of regional judges on April 3, 2013 at the Rochester Institute of Technology's Student Innovation Hall and Golisano Auditorium.
+Regional Contest semi-finalists will be invited to give a 6-minute presentation followed by 4 minutes of Q&A from a panel of regional judges on April 9, 2014 at the University of Rochester River Campus.
 The top two teams from each category (for a total of 12 teams from the Finger Lakes region) will be selected to participate in the Statewide Competition where they will compete against finalists from the other nine regions in New York.

 Teams should consist of one to a maximum of six members, excluding the advisor.
 Students from different academic areas are encouraged to work together to create the strongest team possible.
 One faculty member is required to be listed as an advisor for the team; offering guidance, support, and technical expertise.